MicrosoftDocs/fabric-docs/docs/data-warehouse/time-travel.md

 - Supply at most three digits of fractional seconds in the timestamp.
 If you supply more precision, you receive the error message `An error occurred during timestamp conversion.
 Please provide a timestamp in the format yyyy-MM-ddTHH:mm:ss[.fff].
 Msg 22440, Level 16, State 1, Code line 29`.
 - Currently, only the Coordinated Universal Time (UTC) time zone is used for time travel.
-- Currently, the data retention for time travel queries is seven days.
+- Currently, the data retention for time travel queries is thirty calendar days.

 - `FOR TIMESTAMP AS OF` values in the `OPTION` clause must be deterministic.
 For an example of parameterization, see [Time travel in a stored procedure](how-to-query-using-time-travel.md#time-travel-in-a-stored-procedure).
 - Time travel is not supported for the SQL analytics endpoint of the Lakehouse.
 - The `OPTION FOR TIMESTAMP AS OF` syntax can only be used in queries that begin with `SELECT` statement.
 Queries such as `INSERT INTO SELECT` and `CREATE TABLE AS SELECT` cannot be used along with the `OPTION FOR TIMESTAMP AS OF`.
 Consider instead the ability to [Clone a warehouse table](clone-table.md) at a point in time.